wormholer/KAP-manual/en/install/README.md

 ## KAP Installation

 This chapter will introduce how to install KAP, including basic steps, different deployment models and uninstallation.
-Some common encountered issues are listed and solutions are provideded.
+Some common encountered issues are listed and solutions are provided.